christian-hoffmann/py_campaign/README.md

 py_campaign
 ===========

-An emailing campaign manager writen in python
+An emailing campaign manager written in python